jgliss/geonum/README.rst

-geonum provides functionality for 3D geo numerical calculations including online access and handling of topography data.
-The module is based on two fundamental classes "GeoPoint" and "GeoVector3D" which are inherited from the respective base classes of the `LatLon module <https://pypi.python.org/pypi/LatLon>`_ and were expanded for the 3rd (elevation) dimension.
+Geonum provides functionality for 3D geo numerical calculations including online access and handling of topography data.
+The module is based on the two base classes :class:`GeoPoint` and :class:`GeoVector3D` which are inherited from the respective base classes of the `LatLon module <https://pypi.python.org/pypi/LatLon>`_ and were expanded including the  3rd (elevation) dimension.
 Topography access is supported for SRTM data, which is handled by the `SRTM module <https://pypi.python.org/pypi/SRTM.py/>`_, and the `Etopo1 Dataset <https://www.ngdc.noaa.gov/mgg/global/global.html>`_ for which the data needs to be downloaded and stored locally.